Solar Hijri calendar: Accuracy

-Its determination of the start of each year is astronomically accurate year-to-year as opposed to the more fixed Gregorian or Common Era calendar which, averaged out, has the same year length, achieving the same accuracy (a differently patterned calendar of 365 days for three consecutive years plus an extra day in the next year, save for three exceptions to the latter in a 400-year cycle).
+Its determination of the start of each year is astronomically-determined year-to-year as opposed to the more fixed Gregorian or Common Era calendar which, averaged out, has the same year length, achieving the same accuracy (a differently patterned calendar of 365 days for three consecutive years plus an extra day in the next year, save for three exceptions to the latter in a 400-year cycle).
 The start of the year and its number of days remain fixed to one of the two equinoxes, the astronomically important days when day and night each have the same duration.
 It results in less variability of all celestial bodies when comparing a specific calendar date from one year to others.

-Birashk leap year algorithm
+Birashk leap year proposal

 Iranian mathematician Ahmad Birashk (1907–2002) proposed an alternative means of determining leap years.
 Birashk's book came out in 1993, and his algorithm was based on the same apparently erroneous presumptions as used by Zabih Behruz in his book from 1952.
 Birashk's technique avoids the need to determine the moment of the astronomical equinox, replacing it with a very complex leap year structure.
 Years are grouped into cycles which begin with four normal years, after which every fourth subsequent year in the cycle is a leap year.
 Cycles are grouped into grand cycles of either 128 years (composed of cycles of 29, 33, 33, and 33 years) or 132 years, containing cycles of 29, 33, 33, and 37 years.
 A great grand cycle is composed of 21 consecutive 128-year grand cycles and a final 132 grand cycle, for a total of 2820 years.
 The pattern of normal and leap years which began in 1925, will not repeat until the year 4745.

 The accuracy of the system proposed by Birashk and other recent authors, such as Zabih Behruz, has been thoroughly refuted and shown to be less precise than the traditional 33-year cycle.